mtquach2/RyukyuTwo/README.md

   - 1P (Pair): 2 of the same number card

 # How to Play:
-  - Move left and right to choose a card/column -> Drag Mouse
   - To select a card/column use b button -> Left Mouse Click
+    - Selected card will be highlighted in red then arrows below columns will be displayed for user to choose column
   - To cancel/undo a move use the y button -> Backspace

 # About: